-Two popular activities our family have enjoyed in Grindelwald are the luge (toboggan) track at Pfingstegg and the Trottibikes.
+Two other popular activities our family have enjoyed in Grindelwald are the luge (toboggan) track at Pfingstegg and the Trottibikes.

-Getting to Grindelwald: You can reach Grindewald from Lauterbrunnen either by car (about 20 minutes) or by train – change at Zweilütschinen.
+Getting to Grindelwald: You can reach Grindelwald from Lauterbrunnen either by car (about 20 minutes) or by train – change at Zweilütschinen.
 Journey time around 40 minutes.

 In fact, there’s so much to do here that I've written a separate post dedicated to Interlaken where I share what to do in Interlaken.
 You can read it here.